huangli712/Flink/docs/src/guide/m_linkedlist.md

     Of course, we have adapted the original code to fulfill our requirement.

 This linked list is capable of storing data of an any type by using the generic programming techniques.
-To access the data stored in the nodes, we have to use the intrinsic `transfer()` subroutine.

 ## Type